LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 The OmnichainFungibleToken standardized libraries will have a main chain and an all chain implementation for you to choose from.
 In the all chain implementation you will burn and mint between all chains you include without a home base.
 In this example we follow the main chain described in detail below.
+This is just an example to explain how this could be implemented.

 The OmnichainFungibleToken contract sets a main chain to mint the initial supply of OFT's.
 The default main chain in this example is set to ```rinkeby```.